The Warm Home Discount: 2022 / 2023 updates

 Eligible customers will be identified based on Low Income Criteria and High Energy Costs Criteria.

-The qualifying date for meeting these criteria was the 21st August 2022.
+The qualifying date for meeting these criteria is 11 August 2024.

 The criteria to qualify for this scheme are:

-• Be with an energy supplier who is part of the WHD scheme.
+• Be with an energy supplier that is part of the WHD scheme

-• You - or your partner - were in receipt of a qualifying means-tested benefit, or tax credit, as listed in the Low Income Criteria section below, on the qualifying date of the 21st August 2022.
+• You (or your partner) were in receipt of a qualifying means-tested benefit, or tax credit, as listed in the Low Income Criteria section below, on the qualifying date.

 • Live in a property identified as having high energy costs, which is explained in more detail in the High Energy Costs Criteria section below.